Browse by Medical Category

 Call to request an appointment or refer a patient:

 Our legacy in treating hernias dates back to 1811, when Mass General surgeons first began treating hernias.
-Today, our surgeons perform a high volume of hernia repair surgeries each year -- more than 700 procedures in the most recent calendar year.
+Today, our surgeons perform a high volume of hernia repair surgeries each year -- more than 1,600 procedures in the most recent calendar year.
 Research demonstrates that high-volume experience results in improved patient outcomes.
 Our surgeons are board-certified, Harvard Medical School-affiliated physicians who specialize in repairing hernias.
 This specialization requires rigorous advanced training and a highly focused clinical practice.
-Mass General is also a referral center for complicated hernia cases.
+Our Center is also a referral site for complicated hernia cases.

 Whether your condition requires care from one specialist or an entire team, our surgeons work side by side with your entire treatment team to develop a personalized care plan to treat your condition.
 In some cases, such as complex reconstructions, we may work with surgeons from the Division of Plastic and Reconstructive Surgery to perform procedures and help coordinate the most appropriate course of care for you.